 Leveraging the power of Puppet and using only about 35 lines of puppet code, we can install Err directly from Git(Hub), into it’s own isolated virtualenv and have it automatically update whenever the Git repository changes.
 How awesome is that?

+Last week I gave a 5-minute lightning talk to my colleagues about logging.
 Sadly, very little attention is given to logging anything in the applications and websites that are made at a&m impact, so I felt this talk was quite necessary.

 Where I work, if an employee quits, we make a backup of all their mail before removing their user account from Google Apps (which we use for all our email/calendar stuff).
 Since I’m the resident sysadmin guy, this task tends to fall upon me to do whenever someone has left the building.